dberliner/ILI9341/README.md

 Detailed information are described in [Datasheet ILI9341](https://cdn-shop.adafruit.com/datasheets/ILI9341.pdf).

 ## Library
-C library is aimed for driving [ILI9341 2.8 TFT LCD display](#demonstration) 240x320 using 8080-I Series Parallel Interface.
+C library is aimed for driving [ILI9341 2.8 TFT LCD display](#demonstration) 240x320

 ## Hardware connection
 This library is platform independent and uses optional hooks.
 All hook are simply not called if NULL